 This is an exciting and stressful time for families with seniors.
 So, take a deep breath and remember that getting into college is not the end goal.
 It is the start of the process of adulthood and independence for our children.

-If you would like help navigating the financial aid process, interpreting the award letters in the college’s admissions portal, evaluating the awards based on the school’s historical standards, or plan to appeal an award with the school’s office of Financial Aid, we can help!
+If you would like help navigating the financial aid process, interpreting the award letters that will be waiting for your student within the college’s admissions portal, evaluate the awards based on the school’s historical standards or plan to appeal an award with the school’s office of Financial Aid, we can help!